 Home insurance coverage options in Virginia

-If you’re in the market for homeowners insurance, there are a few common types of coverage that you should know about:
+If you’re in the market for the best homeowners insurance in Virginia, there are a few common types of coverage that you should know about:

-- Dwelling Coverage: This type of coverage will pay for repairs to your home if it’s damaged in a covered incident.
-Dwelling coverage also applies to structures that are detached from the main home, like a garage.
+- Dwelling Coverage: Pays to repair the structure of your home if it’s damaged in a covered incident.
+It also covers detached structures, like a garage.

-- Personal Property Coverage: This type of coverage protects your valuables and personal possessions if they are damaged or stolen.
+- Personal Property Coverage: This type of coverage protects your valuables and personal possessions if damaged or stolen.

-- Liability Protection: This type of protection covers you in a lawsuit if you accidentally injure someone on your property or cause damage to someone else’s property.
+- Liability Protection: This type of protection covers you in a lawsuit if a guest gets injured on your property, or if you cause damage to someone else’s property.
 This type of coverage can be beneficial if you have a dog because it can protect you if your dog ever bites someone.

 - Guest Medical Protection: This type of coverage will help you cover medical expenses if someone on your property gets injured.

-- Additional Living Expenses: This type of coverage pays for hotel and food expenses if you can’t live in your home due to damage.
+- Additional Living Expenses: This type of coverage pays for expenses like hotel, food, parking and laundry costs if you can’t live in your home due to damage.

 Common causes of home insurance losses in Virginia

 The most common causes of home insurance losses in Virginia are related to hurricane and flood damage.
+Four counties were declared natural disaster areas in 2018 from rain and flash flooding.
 It’s critical that Virginia homeowners have enough coverage to protect their homes in the event of a hurricane, as well as flood insurance to pay for the damage left behind by floods caused by heavy rain.